 This practice leaves organizations open to data leaks and breaches.
 There’s also the risk of losing essential board meeting materials if directors forget a password or can’t access their email account.
 And despite their less-than-secure email practices, the Forrester report found that 41% of board directors were “very concerned about their ability to secure their communications and data sharing.”

 Board portal software allows directors to be confident that they are discussing confidential issues and reviewing documents in a secure online environment.
 Even if a director loses a device, the data can often be scrubbed remotely to eliminate hacker risk and he or she can easily access all their board meeting materials by logging into their board portal software on another device.

 To run an efficient board meeting, it’s best that directors have a clear view of the relevant issues before they take a seat at the table.
 This requires both well prepared board briefing materials and convenient distribution, no matter where directors are located.

 Board portals play a key role in giving directors timely access to board materials and last-minute updates.
 Timely and convenient access to documents in board software also supports business continuity, making it much easier to navigate a natural disaster, surprise CEO departure, or public relations crisis.

 The most productive board meetings are the ones used for discussing materials or making decisions, instead of catching up on background information or rehashing old discussions.

 You can make sure this happens by providing directors with a discussion tool to use for conversations before and in between meetings.
-Board members consistently report that they are more engaged in the strategic objectives of a board with access to board management software that “allows for document annotation, sharing, and transfer.”
+Board members consistently report that they are more engaged in the strategic objectives of a board with access to software that “allows for document annotation, sharing, and transfer.”